zeetwii/combee/README.md

 Combee is a proof of concept framework for safely integrating Large Language Models (LLMs) into physical systems.
 It's also a fun little robot you can talk to, and yes it is named after the pokemon.

 It's designed to show how you can securely use multiple AI models together to add multimodal capabilities to otherwise dumb systems.
+If you want to build your own, check out [the build guide here](./buildGuide.md).

 ## Background and Terms